N3X15/ss13-vox/README.md

 TTS-based announcer inspired by Half Life's announcement system.

+**This project was originally written in 2013 when I was still learning python, so it's a bit rough around the edges.** I am slowly trying to improve the code.

 ## Installing

 **This system has only been tested on Ubuntu.** Therefore, this should be installed and run on an Ubuntu system.
 A VM is recommended, but not necessary.